Tuesday, February 3, 2026

 Risks:

-• These are contractual, long-term markets — gains are gradual rather than instantaneous.
+• These markets are long-term and contract-driven; gains will be gradual rather than immediate.

 Seafood & Marine Products